Throughline: Hosts and program

-Throughline is hosted by Ramtin Arablouei and Rund Abdelfatah, radio producers who previously worked on NPR programs such as TED Radio Hour and How I Built This.
-Arablouei is Iranian-American and Abdelfatah is Palestinian-American; both have spoken about the importance of Middle Eastern representation in American media.
+Throughline is hosted by Rund Abdelfatah, a radio producer who previously worked on NPR programs such as TED Radio Hour and How I Built This.
+Abdelfatah is Palestinian-American and former co-host Ramtin Arablouei is Iranian-American; both have spoken about the importance of Middle Eastern representation in American media.

 The podcast focuses on the relationship between the latest news and historical events - "go[ing] back in time to understand the present."
 Its sound design incorporates discussion between the two hosts, as well as interviews with historians and audio clips from historical newscasts and recordings.
 The show also aims to tell the histories of underrepresented and forgotten people in the United States, often airing stories about racial and religious minorities.

 History

 Throughline launched on February 7, 2019.
 It gained notability in 2020 and 2021 with episodes that addressed the history of policing in America, the development of the N-95 mask, the establishment of the electoral college, and the rise of the modern white power movement.

 Starting on January 15, 2021, NPR has made Throughline episodes available to local public radio stations as a radio show.

+In May 2026, co-host Ramtin Arablouie left NPR amid an internal investigation into inappropriate behavior toward a female colleague.